MISTERNEGATIVE21/my_soc/doc/1_pipeline_hazard.md

 ## 1.1. forward

-detect
-handle : add mux input for alu-A & alu-b
+detect : rd (EX_MEM_rd or MEM_WB_rd) is the src of ALU-A or ALU-B handle : add mux before ALU-A & ALU-B, get a forward path from  EX_MEM_rd or MEM_WB_rd

 ## 1.2. stall
 In a pipelined processor, when a stall is detected in the EX stage (or any other stage), you generally need to stall the pipeline stages before (**upstream**) the stage where the hazard is detected.
 The stages after (**downstream**) the detected hazard should continue executing normally.

+**stall-src**:
+- hazard_stall (data-path)
+  - stall upstream stage, let downstream stage go;
+- i-cache-miss,
+    - just wait until I-valid, no need to stall
+- d-cache-miss,
+    - stall if/if/ex stage until D-valid
+- debug, halt for step or breakpoint

 ### 1.2.1. if stall detect in ex stage:
 IF/ID Stage: